ericdaat/ericdaat.github.io/content/out-of-core-classifier.md

     print 'Batch {0}, val score {1}'.format(i+1, val_score)
 ```

-And our model learns pretty well !
+And here is the output of our program: our model learns pretty well !
+Note that I haven't done any preprocessing or fine tuning other than what's set by default.

 ``` text
 Batch 1, val score 0.8376